gknowles/dimcli/README.md

 - parsing command lines with bash style quoting
 - response files - because of the need to transcode utf-16 on windows
 - password prompting - there's no standard way to disable console echo :(
+- build system - you can do a lot with cmake, but it's not always easy